The IB programme is a demanding two-year programme taught in

 Further information: Contact Soffía Sveinsdóttir IB coordinator.

-Office hours: By agreement.
+Office hours: Thursdays 11-12 or by agreement.
 Please send an e-mail (or call) to order an appointment.

 IB trip 2010 - students visiting the power plant in Hellisheiði